chetansinghsajwan/notes/git/credentials.md

 credential.helper <helper>
 ```

+By default, git comes with two credential helpers:

+- cache

+	Cache credentials in memory for a short period of time.
+See [git-credential-cache[1]](https://git-scm.com/docs/git-credential-cache) for details.

+- store

 Without any credential helpers defined, Git will try the following strategies to ask the user for usernames and passwords:

 1. If the `GIT_ASKPASS` environment variable is set, the program specified by the variable is invoked.
 A suitable prompt is provided to the program on the command line, and the user’s input is read from its standard output.